Two factor authentication with tinyauth

 Generating the secret

-We firstly need to generate our TOTP secret, to do this we will need our current username:hash
+You firstly need to generate a TOTP secret, to do this you will need your current username:hash

 .
-Then we can use the tinyauth CLI to create our new user.
-This can be done like so:
+Then you can use the tinyauth CLI to create the new user:

 docker run -i -t --rm ghcr.io/steveiliop56/tinyauth:v3 totp generate --interactive